dominictarr/pull-box-stream/README.md

 # pull-box-stream

-stream _one way_ encryption based on [libsodium](https://github.com/paixaop/node-sodium)'s box primitive.
+stream _one way_ encryption based on [libsodium](https://github.com/paixaop/node-sodium)'s secretbox primitive.

 This protocol could be used to encypt a file, but not to encrypt a tcp connection unless it was combined with a handshake protocol